zesterer/tao/README.md

 ## Declarations

-Bread supports top-level type, data structure, and value definition declarations.
+Tao supports top-level type, data structure, and value definition declarations.
 Note that many of these are not yet supported.
 Below are some examples of these.